Increase knowledge regarding assessment and treatment of acute pain with an introduction to neuropathic pain.

 This course aims to prepare staff for managing or taking part in resuscitation at birth.
 It is intended for all staff that may be called upon to resuscitate a baby at, or immediately after birth, comprises of pre-reading, delivered sessions and scenario practice.

-An update course for those who have taken the NZRC Advanced course in the past two to three years.
+An update course for those who have taken the NZRC CORE Advanced course in the past two - three years.

 A one-day course for NZ Health Professionals who may be expected to lead or take a key support role in managing a cardiac arrest or acute medical emergency.

-To improve the knowledge of nurses caring for children and adolescents with mental health care needs in the hospital setting.
+To improve the ability of nurses to effectively care for children with common health issues.

 To give nurses an understanding of the Hutt Valley DHB Professional Development and Recognition Programme (PDRP) and to provide a practical guide for putting together a portfolio.